-In all cases, GAMs outperformed GLMs (Table 15-4 to Table 15-9).
-The encounter rate (number of sightings per kilometer squared) model for bottlenose dolphins in the spring predicted a strong nearshore-oriented density gradient within the prediction area, and the corresponding density map correlated well with the bottlenose sighting data spatially.
-The highest predicted encounter rates were at the mouth of the Delaware Bay (Figure 15-10), as well as near the western edges of the Delaware and Maryland WEAs.
-The encounter rate model for bottlenose dolphins in the summer predicted very strong nearshore-oriented, northerly concentrated density gradient in and around the mouth of the Delaware Bay (Figure 15-11), including a density of encounters near the western edges of the Delaware and Maryland WEAs.
-Like the spring model, the encounter rate model for bottlenose dolphins in the fall predicted a strong nearshore-oriented density gradient along the prediction area, with the highest densities seen farther south at the mouth of the Chesapeake Bay (Figure 15-12).
+In all cases, GAMs outperformed GLMs (Table 12-7 to Table 12-12).
+The encounter rate (number of sightings per km2) model for bottlenose dolphins in the spring predicted a strong nearshore-oriented density gradient within the prediction area, and the corresponding density map correlated well with the bottlenose dolphin sighting data spatially.
+The highest predicted encounter rates were at the mouth of the Delaware Bay (Figure 12-10), as well as near the western edges of the Delaware and Maryland WEAs.
+Like the spring model, the encounter rate model for bottlenose dolphins in the summer predicted very strong nearshore-oriented, northerly concentrated density gradient in and around the mouth of the Delaware Bay (Figure 12-11), including a density of encounters near the western edges of the Delaware and Maryland WEAs.
+Like the spring model, the encounter rate model for bottlenose dolphins in the fall predicted a strong nearshore-oriented density gradient along the prediction area, with the highest densities seen farther south at the mouth of the Chesapeake Bay (Figure 12-12).
 The fall model predicted no substantial encounter overlap with any of the WEAs.

-The relative density model for sea turtles in the spring predicted a very strong off shore-oriented, southern density gradient (Figure 15-13), including high densities within the Virginia WEA.
-The density model for sea turtles in the summer predicted a less dense gradient across the southeastern portions of the study area, including areas near and within the Virginia WEA (Figure 15-14).
+The relative density model for sea turtles in the spring predicted a very strong off shore-oriented, southern density gradient (Figure 12-13), including high densities within the Virginia WEA.
+The density model for sea turtles in the summer predicted a less dense gradient across the southeastern portions of the MABS study area, including areas near and within the Virginia WEA (Figure 12-14).
 In the summer density map, the relative density of sea turtles also begins to migrate north.
-The predicted density model for sea turtles in the fall predicted a less dense, latitudinally uniform density gradient (Figure 15-15).
+The predicted density model for sea turtles in the fall predicted a less dense, latitudinally uniform density gradient (Figure 12-15).
 The corresponding fall density map predicted high densities within all three WEAs.